rstatsinger/contrast-java-webgoat-docker/CESetup.md

 # JUMPSTART DEVSECOPS and SECURITY OBSERVABILITY - for FREE - with the Contrast Community Edition

 ## Got a little Docker experience?
-This lab will be super easy for you.
+This will be super easy for you.

 CLONE THIS REPO (or just grab all the files)